LLM-as-a-Prophet: Understanding Predictive Intelligence with Prophet Arena: Introduction

 \subsection{Connection and Comparison to Previous Works.}

-\textbf{Understanding LLMs' Forecasting Capabilities. } The central goal of our work is to understand the novel paradigm of \emph{LLM-as-a-Prophet} and analyze how different capabilities (e.g., knowledge internalization, source usage, etc.) affect LLMs' predictive intelligence.
-This research goal shares similarity to a few recent works on understanding and diagnosing \emph{special aspects} of LLMs' forecasting capabilities.
-For instance, \citep{daillms,chenghaozhu2025your} study LLMs' \emph{temporal generalization} capability by challenging LLMs to forecast future events curated from news articles.
-Both works show that LLMs' forecasting accuracy degrades over time, even when they are armed with retrieval augmented generation (RAG). \citet{paleka2025consistency} study whether LLMs can make consistent forecasts.
-For example, a logical AI should not predict that both the Democratic and Republican parties have 60\% probability of winning the 2024 US presidential election.
+\textbf{Understanding and advancing LLMs' forecasting capabilities. } A key goal of our work is to understand the novel paradigm of \emph{LLM-as-a-Prophet} and analyze how different capabilities (e.g., knowledge internalization, source usage, etc.) affect LLMs' predictive intelligence.
+This research goal shares similarities to a few recent works on understanding and diagnosing \emph{special aspects} of LLMs' forecasting capabilities.
+For instance, \citet{daillms,chenghaozhu2025your} study LLMs' \emph{temporal generalization} capability by challenging LLMs to forecast future events curated from news articles.
+Both works show that LLMs' forecasting accuracy degrades over time, even when they are armed with retrieval augmented generation (RAG). \citet{paleka2025consistency} studies whether LLMs can make consistent forecasts; for example, a logical AI should not predict that both the Democratic and Republican parties have a 60\% chance of winning the 2024 US presidential election.
 Towards that end, they build a proper-scoring-rule forecasting benchmark to measure the consistency of LLMs' predictions.
 Similar to both works' research methodology, we also build a benchmark platform \prophet\ to study our research question.
-However, to our knowledge, our work is the first to investigate the general predictive intelligence of the LLM-as-a-Prophet paradigm.
+However, to our knowledge, our work is the first to investigate general predictive intelligence within the LLM-as-a-Prophet paradigm.
+Finally, we also note the recent line of works advancing the forecasting capabilities of AI systems using language models \citep{zou2022forecasting,halawi2024approaching}.
+Though our goal of benchmarking is different, we envision that insights from our analysis about the strengths and limitations of current LLMs for forecasting could benefit future research for advancing AI's forecasting capabilities.